Fiber-Elements/Frapper-ERPNExt-Railway-Template/README.md

 ## Security
 - The script prints the Administrator password on completion.
 Store it securely.
-- For repeatable credentials, pass `-AdminPassword` explicitly.
+- For repeatable credentials, use the `-Credential` parameter.

 ## License
 This repository leverages the official `frappe_docker` setup.
 See their repository for license details of the images and compose files.